geological-survey-of-queensland/qldgeofeatures-dataset/README.md

 ## Data
-***Currently this dataset contains a base of publicly avaiable GSQ Structural Framework data which is certainly not all of GSQ's Features of Interest.
+***Currently this dataset contains a base of publicly available GSQ Structural Framework data which is certainly not all of GSQ's Features of Interest.
 It is being extended to contain more data over time.***

 This dataset's data is all in the single file [dataset.ttl](dataset.ttl).
 The spatial and some of the other properties of the features were produced from the initial GSQ Structural Framework JSON data which is stored in [_data/](_data/) by the Python script [data-processor.py](_scripts/data-processor.py).
 The source of the JSON files is the [Queensland Globe](https://qldglobe.information.qld.gov.au/), which was originally populated with GSQ Structural Framework deliverd to the Globe by GSQ some years ago.
 This data is already public.